stanicadam/springchallenge/src/README.md

 Some choices made during development could have been different.
 Related or unrelated to this, here are some notes:
+- I used lombok to take away unnecessary boilerplate
 - on login, you will receive the JWT.
 On following requests to other endpoints pass the whole 'Bearer xxxx' into the Authorization header.
 - when deleting users/products do we really delete them or just set them as inactive ? deleting from db is sometimes a bad idea.
 - specs said that update and delete on products should only be made by users who are sellers of the same product,